A Little Night Music: 2009 Broadway revival

 The 2008 Menier Chocolate Factory production opened on Broadway at the Walter Kerr Theatre in previews on November 24, 2009, and officially on December 13, 2009, with the same creative team.
 The cast was led by Angela Lansbury as Madame Armfeldt and, in her Broadway debut, Catherine Zeta-Jones as Desiree.
 Also featured were Alexander Hanson as Frederik, Ramona Mallory (the daughter of original Broadway cast members Victoria Mallory and Mark Lambert) as Anne, Hunter Ryan Herdlicka as Henrik, Leigh Ann Larkin as Petra, Erin Davie as the Countess, Aaron Lazar as the Count, and Bradley Dean as Frid.
 Zeta-Jones received the award for Best Leading Actress in a Musical at the 64th Tony Awards.

 Originally, Katherine Doherty and Keaton Whittaker played Fredrika in alternating performances, beginning with the November 2009 previews.
 The official show album, which was recorded in January 2010, features both Doherty and Whittaker as Fredrika (on different songs).
 However, Katherine McNamara replaced Doherty in February 2010.
 McNamara and Whittaker stayed with the production until it ended in January 2011.

 When the contracts of Zeta-Jones and Lansbury ended, the production closed temporarily on June 20, 2010, and resumed on July 13, with new stars Bernadette Peters as Desiree Armfeldt and Elaine Stritch as Madame Armfeldt.
 In an interview, Peters said that Sondheim had "proposed the idea to her this spring and urged the producers of the revival to cast her."
 Trevor Nunn directed rehearsals with the two new stars, and the rest of the original cast remained.
 Peters and Stritch extended their contracts until January 9, 2011, when the production closed with 20 previews and 425 regular performances.
 Before the production closed, it recouped its initial investment.

+2026 Royal Exchange Theatre revival

+A Royal Exchange Theatre production in Manchester will be staged 5 December 2026 – 30 January 2027.
+It will be directed by Selina Cartmell.